Ukrainian Olympian tells CNN he will continue honoring athletes killed in war: ‘Some things are more important than sports’

 “The NOC of Ukraine emphasizes that it fully complies with safety requirements and IOC rules, does not contain advertising, political slogans, or discriminatory elements, and was confirmed as meeting the established standards during official training sessions.”

-At a press conference, IOC spokesman Mark Adams acknowledged the organization received the request, but still did not believe the helmet should be allowed.
+Adams had earlier acknowledged the organization received the request, but still did not believe the helmet should be allowed.

 “We received the formal request to wear the helmet in competition this morning.
 The IOC fully understands the desire of athletes to remember friends and colleague that have lost their lives in conflict,” Adams said.